If you think performance metrics are the sole quantifier of success on Amazon, you're in for a rude awakening.

-Disruption, Continuity And Alignment
+Disruption, Continuity, and Alignment

-Product differentiation can be a two edged sword.
-One the one hand, disruption encourages businesses and markets to adapt and evolve to the increasing diversity of consumer needs.
-On the other, you may find yourself scaling your business to a level where it threatens its chief selling point: identity.
+On the one hand, disruption encourages businesses and existing markets to adapt and evolve to the increasing diversity of consumer needs.
+But on the other, you may find yourself scaling your business to a level where it threatens its chief selling point: identity.

 Social media is a great example.
-If you review the feed of many top-name companies, there's a good chance you'll come across more than a few blatant attempts to pander to younger audiences already nurtured by social media.
-Attempts which don't merely ring hollow.
+If you review the feed of many top-name companies, there's a good chance you'll come across more than a few blatant attempts to pander to a younger Millennial and Gen Z audience already nurtured by social media.
+But these attempts don't merely ring hollow.
 They're downright condescending.

 What goes for marketing also goes for your customer engagement.
 Not every product is suitable for omnichannel strategies.
 They're expensive.
 They're not always effective.
 And you can waste valuable time implementing them for very little return.

-Connection: The Mother Of Continuity?
+Connectivity: The Mother Of Continuity?

 Customers don't just want to purchase a brand.
-They want to feel like they're a part of its life cycle.
-Which they are.
-In fact, the single most vital part.
+They want to feel like they're a part of its life cycle—which they are.

 A recent case study from the Harvard Business Review indicated that the average number of active customers can increase by as much as 15 percent as a result of emotionally based marketing strategies.

 You can't market an emotion.
 But you can market your connectivity.
 When you think of your ideal customer, what picture emerges in your mind?
 How can your product affect their lives?
 And how does your overall customer experience affect the identity of your product?

-Don't try to boil down the ocean to extract insight into your customers.
+Don't try to boil down the ocean of data to extract insight into your customers.
 We don't.
 We never have and we never will.
 That's not merely because their needs and habits are constantly changing, but because it will rarely provide you with a deeper understanding of those needs and habits.

 Continuity.
 Connection.
 And above anything else, adaptation.